helium/HIP/0103-oracle-hex-boosting.md

 Further, the HIP authors acknowledge that areas that Service Providers boost through hex boosting are areas where coverage is needed the most.
 Therefore, if a res12 hex is boosted by a Service Provider of ≥1, the Oracle Multiplier will automatically be 1.00X, regardless of what combination value it is assigned.

-Once the Oracle Multiplier is calculated, this will be multiplied by any Service Provider Hex boosts, and then multiplied by the radio/wifi hex limit multiplier identified within HIP 85 and 105.
+Once the Oracle Multiplier is calculated, this will be multiplied by Service Provider Hex boosts (from HIP 84), and then multiplied by the radio/wifi hex limit multiplier identified within HIP 85 and 105.
 The whole calculation is as followed:

-Oracle Multiplier X Service Provider Hex Boost Multiplier X HIP 85/105 Multiplier X Modeled Coverage Points from HIP 74/93.
+Oracle Multiplier X HIP 84 Service Provider Hex Boost Multiplier X HIP 85/105 Multiplier X Modeled Coverage Points from HIP 74/93.

 ### Footfall Oracle